Visitors will get an insight into the factory work and the handicraft of yarn spinning with over one-hundred-year-old machines.

 Guided tours and groups

-Guided tours for up to 20 persons, larger groups upon prior agreement throughout the year on every day possible.
+Guided tours for up to 20 persons, larger groups upon prior agreement throughout the year.
 The tour explains the spinning process from cotton bale to yarn.
 You will be able to experience the historic spinning machines in action.

 Swiss Museum Pass is accepted.